einervonvielen/mushrooms/README.md

 ![mushrooms](doc/mushrooms_you.jpg)

-Privacy: If you press "Remove" ALL your data is deleted from the server.
+Privacy: ALL your data is deleted from the server if you press "Remove".

 ### The can fine tune it